vantage6/vantage6-workshop/episodes/chap1_introduction_FL.md

 eachother to mitigate the privacy risks that are relevant within the usecase.
 Typically, the process begins by anonymizing or pseudonymizing the data.
 With vantage6, the data is then placed in a federated setting.
 Then, the data is analyzed using federated learning, which may also include, for instance, MPC protocols to further safeguard data privacy.
+Additionally, noise may be added to the raw data as well before it is analyzed, using techniques from differential privacy.

 ## Data partitioning